urwid/urwid/docs/examples/index.rst

 .. image:: graph2.png

-A demonstration of the BarGraph widget and alarms used for animation
+Demonstrate BarGraph widget and alarms used for animation

 edit.py